GfSE/SAF-Specification/stereotypes.md

 * defines the usage of interfaces, e.g., if only a subset of the interfaces is used
 * defines the delegation of physical system element interfaces to physical system boundary interfaces

-One or more IBDs featuring the SOI boundary, the physical elements of the SOI, as well as the connectors for each identified SOI interface delegation to physical SOI elements.
-An interface is a connection resource for hooking on the logical SOI elements to other logical SOI elements.
-Item flows are defined for each exchange on the identified interface.
+One or more IBDs featuring the SOI boundary, the parts representing physical elements of the SOI.
+At the SOI boundary, the interfaces of the SOI represented as proxy ports.
+At the parts, proxy ports representing the SOI parts interfaces.
+Binding Connectors for each identified SOI interface delegated to physical SOI elements interfaces.  connectors representing connections between interfaces of SOI parts.
+Item flows are defined for each planned exchange on the identified interfaces.
 Note: Please use more than one IBD focused on different areas of interest to keep the view comprehensive.
+Note: Ports may be nested to organize interfaces, but it is recommended to use only only one level.
+A Table representing the content or part of the ibd content.

+## SAF_P4_PIEX_Table

+### Icon
+*none*

+### Documentation
+The Physical Internal Exchange Viewpoint serves for the identification and definition of interfaces of elements of the physical system. also, the delegation of system element interfaces to the physical system boundary interfaces is covered.
+The Physical Internal Exchange Viewpoint
+* identifies system element interfaces on a physical level
+* states to which other physical elements the interfaces are connected to
+* assigns physical interface definitions to interfaces
+* defines the usage of interfaces, e.g., if only a subset of the interfaces is used
+* defines the delegation of physical system element interfaces to physical system boundary interfaces

+One or more IBDs featuring the SOI boundary, the parts representing physical elements of the SOI.
+At the SOI boundary, the interfaces of the SOI represented as proxy ports.
+At the parts, proxy ports representing the SOI parts interfaces.
+Binding Connectors for each identified SOI interface delegated to physical SOI elements interfaces.  connectors representing connections between interfaces of SOI parts.
+Item flows are defined for each planned exchange on the identified interfaces.
+Note: Please use more than one IBD focused on different areas of interest to keep the view comprehensive.
+Note: Ports may be nested to organize interfaces, but it is recommended to use only only one level.
+A Table representing the content or part of the ibd content.

 ## SAF_P5_PIFD